Education Research Current About VU Amsterdam NL

 Would you like to encourage all students to make an active contribution to group assignments, and do you want to prevent free-riding?
 In this teaching tip we share how you can promote a successful group process!

-Tip 1: only give group assignments where it's useful
+Tip 1: Only give group assignments when it's useful

 Only use group work when it has added value.
-It's best not to for assignments that students can just as well do individually.
+It's best not to use group assignments for assignments that students can just as well do individually.
 In those cases, students complain most often that the group process takes up too much time and has no direct added value.
-They don't see the function of group work and are dependent on others while it is not necessary for that course.
+They don't see the use of group work and are dependent on others, while it is not necessary for that course.

 Prior to the assignment, have the group first create a joint thesis with a schedule of tasks and duties.
 For successful collaboration, it is important that several tasks are well covered, such as: planning, making action lists and reports, fulfilling substantive tasks and making decisions.
 For example, have students draw up a group contract so that they are aware of their mutual responsibilities and can be held accountable for them.
 The action plan and group contract should be discussed with the teacher as soon as possible so that he or she can make adjustments.
 Repeat this process when submitting an interim report.